 experimental_sigma += np.random.normal(0, 5, size=len(experimental_d))

-# Create plot
+# Create plots

 fig, (ax1, ax2) = plt.subplots(1, 2, figsize=(14, 5))

-# Plot on linear scale
+# Plot on a linear scale

 ax1.plot(grain_sizes, yield_strength, 'r-', linewidth=2.5,